-This school’s namesake is the father of modern British Columbia, Sir James Douglas.
-A testament to the power of education and perseverance, Douglas—illegitimate, mixed-race, and born in a rough area—climbed the corporate and political ladder to become B.C.’s first governor.
-In his spirit, the college emphasizes inclusivity and support for students from a wide variety of backgrounds.
+Douglas College’s namesake is Sir James Douglas, who has been called the “Father of British Columbia.”
+A testament to the power of education and perseverance, Douglas—an illegitimate, mixed-race child born in 1803—became B.C.’s first governor.
+In this spirit, the college emphasizes inclusivity and support for students from a wide variety of backgrounds.

-Douglas is one of the largest colleges in B.C., offering 11 bachelor degrees, as well as certificates, diplomas, and post-degree programs for nearly 24,000 students each year, including more than 3,000 international students from 90 countries.
-Douglas’s main campuses are in New Westminster and Coquitlam, with its training centre in Surrey.
+Douglas is one of the largest colleges in B.C.
+It offers 13 bachelor’s degrees, as well as certificates, diplomas and post-degree programs to nearly 25,000 students each year, including more than 4,200 international students from 92 countries.
+Douglas’s main campuses are in New Westminster and Coquitlam, with training centres in Surrey and Burnaby.

 The school positions itself as an excellent place to begin a university education.
-Students can complete two years of their degree at Douglas, which offers smaller class sizes, and then transfer to a university like McGill or UBC.
-They also offer a degree program where students study at the college and Simon Fraser University simultaneously.
+Students can complete two years of their degree at Douglas, taking advantage of the college’s smaller class sizes, and then transfer to a university.
+It also offers a degree program where students study at Douglas and Simon Fraser University simultaneously.

-Douglas aims to provide the educational breadth and depth of a traditional academic university as well as the applied skills training of a college.
-Experiential learning is a central focus for Douglas, with diverse opportunities that vary by program, but include co-operative education, job shadowing, internships, community projects and applied research with partner organizations.
+Douglas aims to provide the educational breadth of a traditional academic university alongside the applied skills training of a college.
+The school puts a central focus on experiential learning, tailoring each program to offer diverse practical opportunities such as co-ops, job shadowing, internships, community projects and applied research with partner organizations.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

-• Geological Resources: Students learn the skills needed to work in mining and mineral exploration, participating in two hands-on fieldwork components along with visits to mines and exploration sites.
+- Geological Resources: Students learn the skills to work in mining and mineral exploration, participating in fieldwork and visits to mines and exploration sites.